 “We just want to serve,” said DeLand Campus Pastor Michael Stovall.
 “We want to come alongside our neighbors and demonstrate the love of God in real and tangible ways.
 It is the heartbeat of Tomoka.
 It’s the way that God has structured Tomoka, to just serve our communities.”

-One of Tomoka’s neighbors was so pleased after we helped put tarp on his roof, he allowed us to use his front yard as a place to serve burgers and hot dogs to people, according to Ben Markland.
+One of Tomoka’s neighbors was so pleased after members of the church put tarp on his roof, he allowed them to use his front yard as a place to serve burgers and hot dogs to people, according to Ben Markland.
 “Little acts of kindness that aren’t that hard, and are just a little inconvenient, can make a big difference to people,” said Markland.

 Another member of the DeLand campus’ staff, Shelley Morrow, was touched by what she saw in the wake of the aftermath.
 According to Morrow, people were calling her immediately after the storm touched down to see how they could help.